vmware/terraform-provider-wavefront/CONTRIBUTING.md

 # Contributing

-We welcome contributors to this Terraform Provider and we'll do our best to review and merge all requests.
-Generally adding missing features (as per the [Wavefront API](https://www.wavefront.com/api/) or bug fixes will be welcomed, functional changes may probably require some discussion first.
+We welcome contributors to this Terraform Provider, and we'll do our best to review and merge all requests.
+Adding missing features as per the [Wavefront API](https://www.wavefront.com/api/) or bug fixes will be welcomed, functional changes will require discussion.

 We make use of [go-wavefront-management-api](https://github.com/WavefrontHQ/go-wavefront-management-api) to abstract the API from the provider.
-New features (and possibly bug fixes) will likely require updates to go-wavefront
+New features and bug fixes will likely require updates to go-wavefront client.

 Steps